nkmakau/delani-studio/readme.md

 | Press Submit|     |Pop up "Noah Makau , hank you for your message.
 Our representative will be intouch soonest.|

 ## Known Bugs
-* The form is not posting as it should.
-* mail chimp API does not function properly.*
+* No bugs noted.

 ## Contact Information

-If you have any querieas or comments, please emreach me at [noshmak@gmail.com]
+If you have any bugs, queries or comments, please reach out to me at [noshmak@gmail.com]

 ## License
 * *MIT License:*